 Low Floor (Linkker 12 LF)

 The ST Engineering-Linkker Autonomous Electric Buses are two battery-electric single-deck city buses introduced to Singapore roads by ST Engineering Land Systems (formerly ST Kinetics) in partnership with Finnish electric vehicle manufacturer Linkker.
-These buses are equipped for fully-autonomous operation, and charging is performed via inverted pantograph (OppCharge) with charging cable or pantograph.
+These buses are equipped for fully-autonomous operation, and can be charged via an inverted pantograph (OppCharge) or via charging cable.

 There are two versions of this bus.
 The first bus, based on the Linkker 12+ city bus, features a low-entry layout with three doors.
 Similar to the earlier MAN 3-door Concept Bus, the rear door is accessed by a flight of steps from the rear passenger cabin.
 The second bus is based on the Linkker 12 LF, bearing a prototype bodywork first revealed by ST Engineering in October 2018.

 Both buses were used for autonomous bus research and development between 2018 and 2022, including a four-month public trial at Jurong Island in 2021.
 With ST Engineering winding up its autonomous bus unit in late 2022, the future of these buses are uncertain.

 On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop Autonomous Vehicle (AV) technologies and integrate them into two 40-seater electric buses.
 These prototype vehicles would undergo a three-and-a-half-year period of road trials expected to begin in mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.
 The eventual goal was to develop autonomous buses capable of running fixed and scheduled bus services for intra- and inter-town travel.